Victims of attacks sue U.S. to keep Iran sanctions in place

 The White House declined to comment on the lawsuit.
 A spokesman for the Department of Justice did not immediately comment.

-The U.S.-led July 14 accord between Iran and six world powers would lift some of the harshest economic sanctions against Tehran in exchange for a verification program intended to restrict Iran’s nuclear program.
+The U.S.-led July 14 accord between Iran and six world powers would lift some of the harshest economic sanctions against Tehran in exchange for a verification programme intended to restrict Iran’s nuclear programme.

 Wednesday's lawsuit was brought by some of the same lawyers who in February won a $218 million jury verdict against the Palestinian Authority and the Palestine Liberation Organization for victims of militant attacks in Israel.

 The Palestinian groups are appealing.
-A lawyer for the groups said in court in July that the judgment, which is automatically tripled under federal law, could "be the end of the Palestinian Authority."
+A lawyer for the groups said in court in July that the judgement, which is automatically tripled under federal law, could "be the end of the Palestinian Authority."

 The U.S. government has said it may weigh in on the case and would decide by Aug.
 10.